ForgeRock/forgeops/helm/README.md

 # Composite Charts

-The provided cmp-platform cahrt bundles other foundational charts such opendj, frconfig, openam, etc. Performing a `helm install cmp-platform`  will deploy all the components.
+The provided cmp-platform chart bundles other foundational charts such opendj, frconfig, openam, etc. Performing a `helm install cmp-platform`  will deploy all the components.
  Remember to perform a `helm dep up cmp-platform` to update any dependencies that might have changed.

- In general we recommendt that charts be deployed individually,as it makes it easier to debug and makes it possible to redploy a single component at a time.
+ In general we recommend that charts be deployed individually as it makes it easier to debug and to redeploy a single component at a time.

 # Using a private registry